kyma-project/cloud-manager/docs/contributor/ui/README.md

 Because the UI is dictated by ConfigMaps, you can deploy directly to a cluster with kyma installed.
 Just ensure your ConfigMap goes into the `kyma-system` namespace.

-You can then `kubectl apply` your ConfigMap
+You can then `kubectl apply` your ConfigMap.

-If a matching CustomResource is found, Busola will render the UI and path.
+If a matching CustomResource is found, Busola renders the UI and path.

 You can also spin up a local cluster with kyma installed via k3d.